Michael Cunningham: Early life and education

-Cunningham was born in Cincinnati, Ohio, and grew up in Pasadena, California.
+Cunningham was born in Cincinnati, Ohio, and grew up in La Cañada Flintridge, California.
 He studied English literature at Stanford University, where he earned his degree.
 Later, at the University of Iowa, he received a Michener Fellowship and was awarded a Master of Fine Arts degree from the Iowa Writers' Workshop.
-While studying at Iowa, he had short stories published in the Atlantic Monthly and the Paris Review.
+While studying at Iowa, he had short stories published in the Atlantic Monthly and The Paris Review.
 His short story "White Angel" was later used as a chapter in his novel A Home at the End of the World.
 It was included in "The Best American Short Stories, 1989", published by Houghton Mifflin.

-In 1993, Cunningham received a Guggenheim Fellowship and in 1988 a National Endowment for the Arts Fellowship.
+In 1988, Cunningham received a National Endowment for the Arts Fellowship and in 1993 a Guggenheim Fellowship.
 In 1995 he was awarded a Whiting Award.
 Cunningham has taught at the Fine Arts Work Center in Provincetown, Massachusetts, and in the creative writing M.F.A. program at Brooklyn College.
-He is a senior lecturer of creative writing at Yale University.